Do You Localhost Your WordPress?

 Sync Existing WordPress

 So you might be asking, “I have a production site and I just ran through installing XAMPP.
 How do I get the production site onto my local box?”
 Good thing you asked, I have a handy little plug-in that I wrote that will help you perform this task.
 Just watch the video below and then download and install the duplicator plug-in and you’ll be ready to start developing like a pro.
+If your feeling brave and would like to try and move the site manually checkout this article on How to Manually Move a WordPress Site.

 Administer Like a Pro